 The front derailleur has also seen a major overhaul, and now mimics the far slimmer, almost skeletal Dura-Ace 9100 model.
 Supposedly, this should now give a much lighter shifting action, and more flexible cable routing options.

-The Shimano Ultegra R8000 rear derailleur really drives home the Shadow design of the Dura-Ace rear mech, incorporating the same slant angle and giving slicker, and smoother shifting, reducing cable friction as well as keeping the body up and out of harm’s way.
+The Shimano Ultegra R8000 rear derailleur really drives home the Shadow design of the Dura-Ace rear mech, incorporating the same slant angle and giving slicker, smoother shifting, reducing cable friction as well as keeping the body up and out of harm’s way.

 The medium cage derailleur will now accept an 11-34 cassette, giving much larger gearing options should you head for the hills.